 Laura graduated from Sydney University with a Masters of Physiotherapy after graduating from Wollongong University with a Bachelor of Exercise Science.

 Laura’s dual qualification enables her to effectively apply physiotherapy treatment with exercise prescription to achieve the best outcomes for her patients.

-She is also a Polestar accredited Clinical Pilates instructor and runs regular classes for both matwork and reformer.
+She is also a Polestar accredited Clinical Pilates instructor and incorporates this training into regular classes for both matwork and equipment, including reformer.

 Laura is trained in advanced manual therapy for treatment of pelvis and lumbar spine conditions.

 Laura has a strong interest in fitness and sports.
 She is an active netball player who has fulfilled representative and coaching roles.
 Laura grew up a part of the Surf Club Movement travelling and competing at State and National level in beach events.
 She remains an active member of her local club.

 Laura has completed her Level 1 certificate in Sports Physiotherapy, and is a member of the APA (Australian Physiotherapy Association) and ESSA (Exercise and Sports Science Australia).